-In November 2014, the Company contributed its investment in Muskie, Stingray Pressure, Stingray Logistics and Bison to Mammoth in exchange for a 30.5% limited partner interest in Mammoth.
-Approximately \$141.2 million and \$11.1 million of services provided by Mammoth are included in oil and natural gas properties before elimination of intercompany profits on the accompanying consolidated balance sheets at December 31, 2015 and 2014, respectively.
-At December 31, 2015 and 2014, the Company owed Mammoth approximately \$24.7 million and \$28.4 million, respectively, related to these services.
+After completing the contributions to Mammoth and Mammoth Energy and Mammoth Energy's IPO, all as discussed above in Note 4, the Company owned an approximate 24.2% equity investment in Mammoth Energy.
+Approximately \$110.5 million and \$141.2 million of services provided by Mammoth Energy are included in oil and natural gas properties before elimination of intercompany profits on the accompanying consolidated balance sheets at December 31, 2016 and 2015, respectively.
+At December 31, 2016 and 2015, the Company owed Mammoth Energy approximately \$23.5 million and \$24.7 million, respectively, related to these services.